 Why study nursing?

-The University of Tasmania offers exceptional nursing education and training both in the classroom and through strong industry partnerships.
-Our graduates go on to work as nurses and midwives in a range of areas including chronic disease management, mental health, workplace safety, rural and Indigenous health and emergency medicine.
+Our graduates go on to work as nurses in a range of areas including chronic disease management, mental health, workplace safety, rural and Indigenous health, and emergency medicine.

 Careers in nursing